openpnp/openpnp/Developers-Guide.md

 ### JDK or JRE 8+

-OpenPnP is written in Java and requires Java 8 or higher to run.
+OpenPnP is written in Java and requires Java 8 to run ([Java 9+ support is still in development](https://github.com/openpnp/openpnp/issues/719)).
 If you want to do development on OpenPnP or recompile it, you should install the JDK.
 If you just want to run it you can install the smaller JRE.